BuenaPeninnahQuadros/overthewire_bandit_writeup/bandit.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220

 ### Level 0 to Level 1
-cat command concatenates files and prints the standard output
+ls is a command to list computer files and directories.
+On giving the command ls, it displays readme which means a file named readme exists. cat command concatenates files and prints the standard output.
 '''
 cat readme
 '''